wajihullahbaig/image-classification-improvement-task/README.md

 | 2     | 0.25       |
 | 1     | 0.25       |

-You can copy and paste these tables directly into your README file on GitHub.
-The `|` symbols are used to create table columns, and the `-` symbols are used to create table headers.
-This will help organize your data and make it easier to read.
-Let me know if you need help with anything else! 😊

 ## Data Augmentation
 410 images are in total available, this set is deemed very low , even splitting this data into train/test will